nsnakhil/AI-cybersecurity_midtermproject/readme.md

+# Cloud-based PE Malware Detection API
-The purpose of this term project is to demonstrate your practical skills in implementing and deploying machine learning models for malware classification.
+### The purpose of this term project is to demonstrate your practical skills in implementing and deploying machine learning models for malware classification.
 The technical implementation of this project is comprised of three main tasks that need to be completed sequentially:

 Task 1 - Training: In this task, you will be creating and training a deep neural network based on the MalConv architecture to classify PE files as malware or benign.
 As for the dataset, you will be using the